tock/tock/doc/threat_model/TBF_Headers.md

 TBF is the [Tock Binary Format](../TockBinaryFormat.md).
 It is the format of applications in a Tock system's flash storage.

-TBF headers are considered part of an application, and are similarly untrusted.
+TBF headers are considered part of an application, and are mostly untrusted.
 As such, TBF header parsing must be robust against malicious inputs (e.g. pointers must be checked to confirm they are in-bounds for the app).

 However, because the kernel relies on the TBF's `total_size` field to load the applications, the application loader is responsible for verifying the `total_size` field at install time.
+The kernel trusts the `total_size` field for confidentiality and integrity.

 When possible, [TLV types](../TockBinaryFormat.md#tlv-types) should be designed so that the kernel does not need to trust their correctness.
 When a TLV type is